Kale and fruit breakfast shakes are all the rage now. But, there are ways to make this nutrient-dense drink even better

-Bottom line – Add some sort of fat (i.e. grass-fed butter, Upgraded™ MCT oil) to your kale and all other vegetables for that matter so your body can use them all the way.
+Bottom line – Add some sort of fat (i.e. grass-fed butter, Brain Octane™, and Upgraded™ MCT oil) to your kale and all other vegetables for that matter so your body can use them all the way.
 If you still eat raw kale after reading this far, you can put Upgraded™ MCT oil in the smoothie.

 Steam Your Kale to Reduce Oxalates and Goitrogens